Add client-side validation to EXT:form

 3) Add one of these validations to the packages (like the introduction package, etc)

-#5 Updated by Georg Ringer over 1 year ago
+Updated by Georg Ringer about 3 years ago

 - Status changed from Needs Feedback to Accepted